Black hole solutions in Cotton gravity coupled to nonlinear electrodynamics: BLACK HOLE SOLUTIONS

-Once again, an extreme black hole configuration emerges, however this time it occurs at a local minimum.
-In particular, when $\gamma = \gamma_c$, the geometry contains a degenerate external event horizon near $r=2M$, along with an inner event horizon close to $r=M$ and a cosmological horizon at $r \gg M$.
-Since $\gamma$ enacts a linear contribution to the behavior of the metric \eqref{eq:A(r)_I}, one expects any modifications to this parameter to be more pronounced at larger $r$.
-Indeed, this is observed in Fig. \ref{fig:gcrit_I}, where the differences between the three curves become more significant at larger values of $r$.
-When the value of $\gamma$ is greater than the corresponding critical value, the geometry contains only an event horizon and a cosmological horizon.
-Such a number of event horizons may increase if higher values of $q$ are considered, but the opposite is not true for the given values of $\gamma$ and $\Lambda$.
-The case of $\gamma < \gamma_c$ in Fig. \ref{fig:gcrit_I}, contains three event horizons together with a cosmological horizon.
+The resulting configuration is similar to the one illustrated in Fig. \ref{fig:qcrit_I}, evidencing a pair of degenerate horizons at $a=a_c$.
+However, deviations from the critical value of $a$ affect the geometry inversely.
+Notably, when $a<a_c$ the geometry is a horizonless configuration of a $(-,+,-,-)$ type (similarly to the $q>q_c$ case), whereas the $a>a_c$ geometry contains an inner event horizon and a cosmological horizon (similarly to the $q<q_c$ case).
+In contrast with the magnetic charge, varying the value of $a$ has a more noticeable effect at $r \sim M$, determining whether the geometry contains one or two maxima.

-The previous analyses demonstrate that the geometrical structure of the spacetime in \eqref{eq:A(r)_I} depends on a sensitive interplay between the $q$, $\gamma$ and $\Lambda$ parameters.
-At $r \sim M$, this model is strongly influenced by the magnetic charge $q$, as evidenced by the increasing number of relative maxima and minima seen in Fig. \ref{fig:qcrit_I} for increased values of $q$.
+The previous analyses demonstrate that the geometrical structure of the spacetime in \eqref{eq:A(r)_I} depends on a sensitive interplay between the $a$, $q$, $\gamma$ and $\Lambda$ parameters.
+The number of horizons is sensitive to the values of $a$ and $q$, though the way in which the metric \eqref{eq:A(r)_I} is affected by each of these parameters is different.
 Conversely, at large distances the contributions of the linear $\gamma$ term and the $\Lambda$ quadratic term dominate the configuration, with the latter defining the asymptotic nature.
 Due to the mathematical formulation of the metric function \eqref{eq:A(r)_I}, obtaining an analytical expression for the location of an event horizon is not possible.
-However, our results also suggest combinations of $q$, $\Lambda$ and $\gamma$ which could lead to horizonless configurations of a $(-,+,-,-)$ type, similarly to a Kottler (Schwarzschild-de Sitter) BH with $\Lambda > 1/9 M^{-2}$ \cite{kottler:1918phy}.
-For this reason, we now search for the existence of a relation between $\Lambda$ and the other parameters, and any specific geometrical configurations and/or restrictions between the parameters.
+However, our results also suggest certain values of $a$, $q$, $\Lambda$ and $\gamma$ could lead to horizonless configurations of a $(-,+,-,-)$ type, similarly to a Kottler (Schwarzschild-de Sitter) BH with $\Lambda > 1/9 M^{-2}$ \cite{kottler:1918phy}.